 Trends cannot always be explained, but we do know that color does directly influence behavior.
 So, it never hurts to wear a color that inspires you to grow in an area where you’re feeling a little deficient.
 If you have stress in your life, surround yourself with zen colors.
 If you’re feeling tired and unmotivated, go with something bright.
 Use color as your subconscious vehicle for change, and see how it inspires you.

 For more information about color trends and their shifts alongside economic growth and decline in the U.S., enjoy our data visualization graphic below.
-Or, Download a PDF verion of this article in full so that you can keep it around for a while.
 Thank you for reading!